-This section shows all the extension supported in each of the Certificates issued under this policy keyUsage This extension is present and marked critical.
+This section shows all the extension supported in each of the Certificates issued under this policy basicConstraints This extension is present and marked critical.
+The cA value set to true.
+The pathLenConstraint field is not present. keyUsage This extension is present and marked critical.
 The bit positions for keyCertSign and cRLSign are set.
 Because the Root CA Private Key is used for signing OCSP responses, the digitalSignature bit is also set. subjectKeyldentifier This extension is present and is marked non-critical.
 It contains the SHA-1 hash of the subjectPublicKey.